resavage/GettingAndCleaningData/README.md

 * **y_test.txt** - Test Activity/Observation mapping.
 * **y_train.txt** - Training Activity/Observation mapping.

-Additionally, the following field should be copied to the "Working Directory" to assist with the measurement selection:
+Additionally, the following file should be copied to the "Working Directory" to assist with the measurement selection:

 * **features.txt** - List of features (measurement names).